 By Geoff Andrews, For the complete article, see: Open Democracy

 In the early hours of 2 November 1975, the body of Pier Paolo Pasolini – writer, poet, film director and one of Italy’s leading intellectuals – was found on wasteland in Ostia, just outside Rome.
 Several hours later, Pino “The Frog” Pelosi, a 17-year-old male prostitute, was arrested speeding along the Ostia seafront in Pasolini’s Alfa Romeo.
 Pelosi was accused of Pasolini’s brutal murder.
 It was alleged that Pasolini had picked up Pelosi outside Termini train station, taken him to a pizzeria and then driven to Ostia for sex.
-Pelosi himself claimed that he had killed Pasolini in self-defence after the latter had attempted to sodomise him with a wooden stick, but after a lengthy trial he was found guilty in 1976 and sentenced to nine years in jail.
+Pelosi himself claimed that he had killed Pasolini in self-defense after the latter had attempted to sodomize him with a wooden stick, but after a lengthy trial he was found guilty in 1976 and sentenced to nine years in jail.

 Many people were unhappy with the murder verdict.
 The actress Laura Betti, who had appeared in many of Pasolini’s films, organised a campaign for an inquiry into his death.
 She argued that it had a deeper political significance.
 After all, Pasolini had made many enemies.
 In the weeks leading up to his murder he had condemned Italy’s political class for its corruption, for neo-fascist conspiracy and for collusion with the Mafia.
 In articles for Corriere della Sera he had called for Italy’s political class to be put on trial.